Heal From Chronic Fatigue With Functional Medicine

 The heart has a lot of mitochondria to ensure your heart constantly pumps, heart failure is literally a failure of the mitochondria within the heart.
 Heart failure is a severe form of mitochondrial damage.

 This is why the same targeted interventions for mitochondrial fatigue for those who are chronically tired will also greatly benefit those with heart failure.

 'Hidden' viral infections can be affecting your body for a long period of time (weeks, months, or years) without causing overt signs of infection like a fever or a runny nose.

 These infections are caused by viruses like the Cytomegalovirus or the Epstein Barr Virus, they first go after your 'battery' reserve - your metabolic functions, like burning food for fuel and your adrenaline stores.

-Then these viruses cause nervous system fatigue, which can be the deepest and most persistent types of chronic fatigue.
+Then these viruses cause nervous system fatigue, which can be the deepest and most persistent type of chronic fatigue.

 Often fatigue due to chronic viral load does not respond well to anything that supports adrenal function (like B vitamins and herbal adaptogens).

-In this case, we would need to need to repair the immune system and then systematically target the viral load.
+In this case, we would need to repair the immune system and then systematically target the viral load.